 Volunteer/ Work in your field

 Volunteering will give you some excellent skills and great things to talk about in personal statements and interviews!
 Wherever possible, try to volunteer within your chosen field.
-Medicine applicants have a look at doctor’s surgeries or hospitals, English students may want to look at newspapers or publishing houses and Law applicants can contact law firms for shadowing work.
+English students may want to look at newspapers or publishing houses and Law applicants can contact law firms for shadowing work.
 Some specific suggestions below!

 This website has some great opportunities for volunteering in Law and Human Rights projects abroad and here you can apply for a legal internship in Africa.
 Also, try contacting law firms to see if you can shadow someone for a week, or attend some public trials to witness to law in action.